Lavender and tea on the outskirts of Hsinchu

 The Lavender Cottage also has several gift shops in other places in Taiwan, but these are not nearly as remarkable since they are just stores and don't have the same atmosphere as the park.
 While the soaps and sachets may be nice, they aren't what makes the trip to the Lavender Cottage worthwhile.

-One of Beipu's several temples.
+Stone steps lead up to the "Lavender Cottage" restaurant.
 (By Susan Swier, Special to The China Post)

 More Photos (3)